 Coming from a family of stonecutters and masons he grew up knowing what greatness these stones can birth.
 Canova came to Rome when he was 23, after studying in Venice and working as an apprentice for Giuseppe Bernardi.
 Like many artist before and after his time Canova started his career in Rome by studying the works of the great Michelangelo.
 During his time in Rome Canova sculpted many works which are now in museums all around the world, such as; The Hermitage Museum in St. Petersburg, Victoria & Albert Museum in London and Kunsthistorisches Museum in Vienna among many others.

-HERCULES AND LICHAS, Galleria Nazionale di Arte Moderna
+HERCULES AND LICHAS, La Galleria Nazionale

 Viale delle Belle Arti, 131

-This sculpture by Canova tells the story of Herules and Lichas from the Metamorphoses of Ovid.
+This sculpture by Canova tells the story of Hercules and Lichas from the Metamorphoses of Ovid.
 The sculpture was commissioned by Onorato Gaetani dell’Aquila d’Aragona in 1795 but it took twenty years for Canova to finish this piece in 1815 due to political interruptions.
 According to the story Hercules puts on a shirt poisoned with Nessus’ blood.
 Because of the poison, Hercules goes mad with pain and without knowing presumes that it was his servan Lichas’s doing.
 Poor Lichas trembled and fell onto the ground to the feet of Hercules.
 Filled with rage Hercules whirled and hurled him into the waves of Euboic Sea.
 Canova with his marvelous talent, captures this moment of mythological violence greatly.

 PAOLINE BONAPARTE AS VENUS VICTRIX, Galleria Borghese